 Choosing the right size to make is one of the most important things you can do.

-If you have a large bust and chose a size using that measurement then it is unlikely you will get a good fit in the neckline and shoulders, and that area will end up being oversized.
-If you have a larger bust, you should always choose the size based on your high bust measurement.
-You can then add any alterations needed to make your full bust fit as well, such as an FBA for sewing or short rows for knitting.
+If you have a large bust and choose a size using that measurement it is unlikely you will get a good fit in the neckline and shoulders, and that area will end up being oversized.
+For Experimental Space patterns, choose the size based on your high bust measurement.

 Full Bust: What you would normally think of as just ‘bust’.
 It is the measurement around the largest part of your chest.